RelationalAI-oss/Rematch.jl/README.md

 Patterns can use _extractor functions_ (also known as _active patterns_).
 These are just any function that takes a value to match and returns either `nothing` (indicating match failure) or a tuple that decomposes the value.
 The tuple is then matched against other patterns.
-An extractor function must have a lowercase name to distinguish it from a struct name.

 An extractor function must take one argument--the value to be matched against--and should return either one value (for nullary and unary patterns), or a tuple of values (for 2+-ary patterns).